Hexavalent Chromium Testing Lab Houston, TX

 Aerospace & Defense Coating Manufacturing

 Aerospace manufacturing, military equipment maintenance, and aviation MRO facilities use chromate conversion coatings (chromic acid anodizing, Alodine, Iridite) and chromate primer extensively.
 Spray application of Cr(VI)-containing primers generates respirable chromate aerosol in the breathing zone of paint booth operators.
-The aerospace industry relies heavily on regular hexavalent chromium testing for regulatory compliance.

 High Spray ExposureEngineering Controls Critical